yoichitgy/EEToolbarCenterButton/README.md

 Installation
 -----------
+EEToolbarCenterButton can be installed by [CocoaPods](http://cocoapods.org/) with your Podfile containing the following line.

+    pod 'EEToolbarCenterButton'

-Copy files in Classes directory to your project.
+Or, just copy files in the Classes directory to your project.

 Usage
 -----------